 The MA PPL seeks to live out of a theological vision where love is linked to a passion for justice, in which the agenda of theology is that of the hurts and hopes of the world.
-This means that we place ourselves at the service of the world, offering to the world religious reflection and/or faith-based practices (such as non-violence, love of the neighbor, sacrificial livelihood, simplicity, forgiveness).
+This means that we are committed to forming leaders who are spiritually, emotionally, intellectually and practically capable of placing themselves in service to others – offering to the world religious reflection and/or faith-based practices such as non-violence, love of the neighbor, community-building, sacrificial livelihood, and reconciliation.
 The vocation to love God in the world is a wide work that does not discriminate between pastoral and public spheres.
-We recognize the longing for truth, identity, purpose and belonging at the heart of human life and community as religious work—work at the depth of the human soul.
+We recognize the longing for truth, identity, purpose and belonging at the heart of human life and community as religious work.

-For this degree, attention will be placed in the core curriculum on action-reflection models of learning and contextual analysis.
+In this degree, attention is placed in the core curriculum on action-reflection models of learning and contextual analysis.
 The theological intellect is honed towards the skills needed for public theologians and leaders — with special attention to the religious literacy needed to take one’s place as a leader in a multi-religious (including secular) context; to the visionary capacities of organizers and ecclesial change agents; to ritual, spiritual, rhetorical and communitarian skills needed for engaging the public sphere and individual citizens.
 Courses attend to spiritual practice as the practice of everyday life, as a street-based attention to faithfulness and therefore disciplined attention to developing a life that makes a difference in the world.

 Suitability for Particular Vocations and Occupations

-- • An MA-PPL prepares people for offering theologically informed leadership in community organizations and institutions such as NGOs, non-profits, para-church initiatives, and community-based development organizations.
+- An MA-PPL prepares people for offering theologically informed leadership in community organizations and institutions such as NGOs, non-profits, para-church initiatives, and community-based development organizations.
 This is especially the case when a student includes in their program courses from VST’s offerings in Indigenous and Inter-Religious Studies.

-- • In the face of shifts in ministerial preparation in the churches, an MA-PPL, with a credit load of half of the MDiv, may be more achievable preparation for a variety of types of ministry leadership.
+- In the face of shifts in ministerial preparation in the churches, an MA-PPL, with a credit load of half of the MDiv, may be more achievable preparation for a variety of types of ministry leadership.
 An MA-PPL may meet denominational competencies for a variety of ordered ministries in some denominations, in some cases with the addition of denominational courses.

-- • The degree is preparation for various forms of ministries and emerging models of Christian community, for example, as worker-priests and leaders of community-based ministries.
+- The degree is preparation for various forms of ministries and emerging models of Christian community, for example, as worker-priests and leaders of community-based ministries.

-- • An MA is recognized as preparation for graduate work should a person at some point decide to move to advanced study.
+- An MA is recognized as preparation for graduate work should a person at some point decide to move to advanced study.